gianfrancodemarco/site/content/posts/dumb-db-2.md

 # Introduction

 In the [previous post](https://gianfrancodemarco.dev/posts/dumb-db-1), we implemented an Append-Only Database using CSV files to store the data.
-We have seen how insert, updates and deletes are perform really well, being implemented as a single append operation on the table file.
+We have seen how insert, updates and deletes perform really well, being implemented as a single append operation on the table file.
 However, queries are not so efficient, since we need to scan the entire table file to retrieve the data, and this scales poorly with the size of the table.

-In this post, we will see how we can use **Hash Index**es to boost the performance of the query operations.
+In this post, we will see how we can use **Hash Indexes** to boost the performance of the query operations.

 # Hash Index

-An **index** is an additional data structure that allows improve the performance of query operations.
+An **index** is an *additional data structure that allows improve the performance of query operations*.
-Generally, the idea of indexes is to keep some **metadata** about the data in the tables, so that we can quickly find the data we are looking for.
+Generally, the idea of indexes is to keep some **metadata** about the data, so that we can quickly find it at a later time.
 Each index **worsens** write operations, since it implies additional operations to keep it up to date.
 However, most workloads have a **read-heavy** nature, so the performance benefits usually **outweigh** the additional write operations.

-There are many types of indexes, with different implementations, trade-offs and use supported operations.
+There are many types of indexes, with different implementations, trade-offs and supported operations.
 One of the most common type of indexes is the **Hash Index** - an hash table used to speed up the lookup of a specific value.

 For the Append-Only Database, we will use a **Hash Index** on the **primary key** column.